 There are certain requirements that typically must be met if a benefit plan is governed by ERISA.
 One of these requirements is that individuals must typically exhaust any required administrative appeals with the insurer or administrator prior to filing a lawsuit regarding a denial of benefits.
 In the Cigna/NFL case, it was argued that Advanced Physicians, S.C. failed to satisfy the appeal requirements set forth in the NFL plan.
 The Court agreed and, in part, ruled in favor of Cigna and the NFL plan because of Advanced Physicians, S.C.’s failure to exhaust the appeal requirements.
 Because the Court decided against the Plaintiff in this case, the insurance companies and the NFL plan are now seeking over $1,000,000 collectively in attorney fees against the Plaintiff.
 The insurance companies and the NFL plan have both filed individual motions with the Court requesting their attorney fees be paid.
 The Court has not yet made a decision on these requests.

-Mehr, Fairbanks & Peterson regularly handles ERISA cases.
+Mehr Fairbanks Trial Lawyers regularly handles ERISA cases.
 It is important to reach out to attorneys that can help you navigate this process and protect your rights to benefits.
-Mehr, Fairbanks & Peterson may be able to help you.
+Mehr Fairbanks Trial Lawyers may be able to help you.
 Call us today for a free consultation.

 This information should not be construed as legal advice or a guideline to your specific claim.